FMIA: Legion of Whom? Fast, Efficient Overhaul Has Seattle Set to Surprise

 In the locker room afterward, Schneider, who’s the anti-GQ GM, looked like he was dressed for a U2 concert.
 White T-shirt, sneakers, big smile.
 I said something like: You’re used to tinkering with a top team.
 What’s a total makeover like?

-“It’s like…,” Schneider said, searching for words, “I mean, this is what the league is now.
+“It’s like…” Schneider said, searching for words, “I mean, this is what the league is now.
 We move guys all the time.
 For a while, we were able to reward guys here at the top of their positions.
 Then we had to make decisions—who to keep and who not to keep—and we got the bad injury news on Cliff Avril and Kam Chancellor [forced to retire due to injuries].
 We didn’t see those coming.

 “But there’s another thing.
 You know Pete.
 He preaches competition, open competition, every single day.
 It’s hard to preach that when you got the best corner and the best free safety and the best strong safety and the best middle linebacker, all young, and you know those guys are locked in there.
 They were the youngest team to win it all.
 You don’t tear that apart.